 International Airline Program (IAP)

 Those with Platinum and Centurion cards from American Express have exclusive access to the International Airline Program benefit.
-The benefit offers discounts on fares to international destinations made in premium cabins on 23 airlines.
+The benefit offers discounts on premium-cabin fares to international destinations with over 30 airlines.
 Select qualifying flights will be highlighted by a banner in your search results.
-Flights booked via Amex Travel are typically treated as regular paid tickets, meaning you can earn points or miles with participating airline loyalty programs.
+And again, flights booked via Amex Travel are typically treated as regular paid tickets, meaning you can earn points or miles with participating airline loyalty programs.

 There are restrictions to note when booking through the IAP, such as: